ntnhut/LeetSolve/docs/source/Sorting/04_SORT_1288_Remove_Covered_Intervals_int.md

 1
 ```

-### Code explanation

-1. The `isCovered` function checks if interval `i` is covered by interval `j` by comparing their start and end points.

-2. The `removeCoveredIntervals` function iterates through the list of intervals using two nested loops.
-The outer loop iterates through each interval, starting with the first interval, denoted by the variable `i`.

-3. The inner loop, denoted by the variable `j`, checks each subsequent interval against the current interval `i`.

-4. If `i` is covered by `j`, it is removed from the list of intervals, and a flag `erase_i` is set to `true`.

-5. If `j` is covered by `i`, `j` is removed from the list.

-6. If neither interval covers the other, the inner loop increments the variable `j`.

-7. After the inner loop completes, if `erase_i` is `false`, it means that `i` was not covered by any subsequent intervals, so the outer loop increments the variable `i` to check the next interval.

-8. The process continues until all intervals have been checked for coverage.

-9. Finally, the function returns the size of the modified list of intervals, which represents the count of intervals that are not covered by any other intervals.

-### Complexity
 This solution effectively removes covered intervals and retains only those that do not have others covering them.
 The time complexity of this solution is `O(N^3)`, where `N` is the number of intervals, as it involves nested loops and potential removal of intervals from the list.

+### Complexity

 * Runtime: `O(N^3)`, where `N = intervals.length`.
 * Extra space: `O(1)`.